anusanil25-arch/Vehicle-Count/README.md

 df.isnull().sum()
 ```

-The original dataset did not contain missing values.
+The original dataset not contain missing values.

 ---